senad-d/senad-d.github.io/_posts/2023-06-18-eks-rds-connection.md

 Imagine having an EKS cluster with multiple namespaces with multiple pods that should not be able to see or communicate with other namespaces or any other resources, except for specific resources such as databases within the RDS instance.
 To create a new, completely isolated project with its own namespaces within a single EKS cluster and an RDS instance, and subsequently add users through IAM, you should follow the next steps.

+Create resources:
+1. IAM role and policy
+2. RDS database user
+3. RBAC for EKS
+4. RDS Proxy (optional)

 In this diagram, you can observe a visual illustration of integrating EKS with RDS using IAM.

 ![](https://github.com/senad-d/senad-d.github.io/blob/main/_media/images/VNP_auth.png?raw=true){: .shadow }

 ---

-# Use IAM to connect RDS and EKS
+## Use IAM to connect RDS and EKS

 To connect users or applications running in Amazon Elastic Kubernetes Service (EKS) to a specific database within a RDS instance using IAM roles, you can follow these steps:

 1. Create an IAM policy:

 - Start by creating an IAM policy that grants the necessary permissions for accessing the specific database in the RDS instance.
 The policy should include permissions for actions such as `rds-db:connect`, `rds-db:executeSql`, and other relevant permissions.

-### Here's an example policy for MySQL:

 ```shell
 json{